MoeweX/MockFog2/Implementation.md

 - The private subnet has its own private ip (only accessible by machines in same subnet) -> mapped to eth1

 Check/TODO:
-- It might not be required to set a private ip address when attaching the eni (there is a private ip count field in the examples)
 - node script that creatse the necessary var files and starts playbooks

 ## Destroy Playbook

-- Destroy all resources related to the MockFog2 ENI, also deletes the key on AWS (but the local private key)
+- Destroy all resources related to the MockFog2 VPC, also deletes the key on AWS (but the local private key)

-Check/TODO:
-- End destroy play when vpc not defined